 APN type: default, mms, supl, hipri, fota, cbs, mcx, xcap

-If this doesn't work, your best bet is to ask a local for help with the settings.
+If this doesn't work, your best bet is to ask a local for help.

-To call abroad — for example to Germany, Austria, or internationally — you need to use the country code of the respective country.
-Here are a few useful codes:
+To call abroad, for example to Germany, Austria, or internationally, you need to use the country code of the respective country.
+Here are a few numbers that might be useful:

-If you're traveling with friends or in a group, it also helps if not everyone needs to buy their own SIM card — instead, one person can create a WiFi hotspot that everyone shares.
+If you're traveling with friends or in a group, it also helps if not everyone needs to buy their own SIM card — one hotspot can be created and shared by everyone.

-In this article, we've tried to describe the best options for staying well connected in Namibia.
-The best option naturally depends on how, where, and when you actually plan to use your phone.
-With your local phone number, you're reachable at any time and can make calls both within Namibia and internationally without hefty fees.
+In this article, we have tried to describe the best options for staying well connected in Namibia.
+The best option naturally depends on when, where, and how much you plan to use your phone at all.
+With your local number you are reachable at any time and can also make calls within Namibia and abroad without hefty charges.